Graduate Music Audition Requirements

 - All works are to be performed from memory.

-Piano Skills:
+Piano skills:

 - Please prepare and present the piano accompaniment of either an Italian art song or musical theater selection (comping is acceptable).
 You may sing along if you wish.